Conceptual Modelling as Design Method: From Ecological Interface Design to Service Systems

 This captures precisely what I have been attempting: to identify the cognitive work required to achieve stated outcomes, and to make visible where that cognitive work has not been done - where outcomes are promised without the means to achieve them.

-Its perhaps worth also reflecting on the limitations and risks of this approach.
+It is perhaps worth reflecting on the limitations and risks of this approach, particularly in contexts where the stakes are high and stakeholder interests are divergent.

+A second risk is ossification.
 By fixing concepts into hierarchical structures, the approach may inadvertently ossify what is actually fluid and contested.
 Social systems are not static architectures but ongoing accomplishments - continuously reproduced, negotiated, and transformed through practice.
 A concept model captures a snapshot, but may be mistaken for an enduring structure.
+The model's fixed form can suggest a stability and coherence that the lived reality of the system does not possess.

 References